Pistonite/layered-crate/README.md

 - Upsides:
   - Uses the standard `Cargo.toml`, which is more stable
   - Might be better to split large code base, so someone doesn't have to download everything
-  - Might be better for incremental build but I am clueless if this is true
+  - Might be better for incremental build, but I am clueless if this is true

 - Downsides:
   - Need to publish 50 instead of 1 crate
   - Need to have a more complicated `Cargo.toml` setup
   - Cannot have `pub(crate)` visibility or `impl` for types from dependencies
   - Might be worse for optimization since one of the factor for inlining is if the inlining is across a crate boundary.
-However I have no clue what degree of effect this has
+However, I have no clue what degree of effect this has

 This tool uses a `Layerfile.toml` to specify the internal dependencies, and automatically checks that the dependencies are respected in the code as